jaygmehta/jaygmehta.github.io/_pages/contact.md

 nav: true
 nav_order: 8
 ---
-To reach me through email, through research profiles or through social media profiles scroll down to the bottom of the page and click on the social contact icons.
+To reach me through email, research profiles or through social media profiles scroll down to the bottom of the page and click on the social contact icons.

 -------------